starryknight/GA-SEI-curriculum/sequences/react-state-lesson/README.md

 * Discuss the need to share `state` across different parts of the application
 * Share state across multiple React components

+## Starter Code

+Checkout the `react-sample-project/` directory for starter code for this lesson.
+If you checkout that directory on the `solution` branch you'll see a fully working solution.

 ## What is "State"?
 (5 minutes, 0:05)